arieslx/screenshot/README.md

 ## Others

-this are sth wrong with the cropArea part, I need time to solve it.
+there are sth wrong with the cropArea part, I need time to solve it.
 But in region.js file, you can get the img.src in drawcrop function.

 ## Usage